 - 6.1.4.
-Create a polygon representing the area of the site in the 'Red Line Boundary' layer or in a Habitats' layer to split into individual habitats (Figure 6-3). - Use the 'create feature' tool or copy and paste from an existing site boundary layer.
+Create a polygon representing the area of the site in the 'Red Line Boundary' layer or in a Habitats' layer to split into individual habitats (Figure 6-3).
+If the boundary is created within the 'Red Line Boundary layer, copy boundary feature to the relevant Hedgerow/Watercourse/Habitat layer. - Use the 'create feature' tool or copy and paste from an existing site boundary layer.
 Leave the values blank for the site area polygon.